Futures Funding Rate Strategy | Using Binance & FTX To Arbitrage Funding Rates

 Funding Rate Compounded Returns

 Now 1% doesn’t sound like a lot but when this is compounded daily it results in a 3678% APY.
-If this opportunity lasts a year (which is somewhat unlikely at these levels) it would turn $1000 into $37,783.
+If this opportunity lasts a year (which is somewhat unlikely at these unsustainable levels).

 But the catch is that if the underlying asset goes up in price by more than 1% a day then it will lose money.
 This is why it’s necessary to hedge the position by buying the same amount of the crypto asset on spot markets.